dhagmann/deliberation-assets/projects/hagmann/inflation-expectations/README.md

 - Age group, education level, economic familiarity
 - Used for analysis of how different groups form expectations

+## Participant Pairing Strategy

+The experiment uses forecast-based pairing to ensure meaningful discussions:

+### Forecast-Based Pairing (`inflationExpectations`)
+- **Pairing Strategy**: Pairs participants with different inflation expectations
+- **Position 0**: "Lower Inflation" (forecasts: <0%, 0-2%, 2-5%)
+- **Position 1**: "Higher Inflation" (forecasts: 5-10%, >10%)
+- **Research Question**: How do discussions between people with different inflation expectations affect forecast revisions?

+This pairing strategy ensures that participants discuss inflation with someone who has a different perspective, potentially leading to more meaningful exchanges and greater forecast revisions.

 ## Research Questions

 1. How do people form inflation expectations?